A cooling job market could help to ease inflation

 Rate hikes creeping in

 The Fed has been aggressively raising interest rates in an effort to tamp down demand and curb inflation.
-That's led to slower growth in industries that are sensitive to borrowing costs, such as construction and manufacturing.
+That's led to slower growth in industries that are sensitive to borrowing costs, such as housing.

+Construction companies added just 1,000 jobs in October, down from 22,000 the month before.

 "We're seeing the signs of some of the Fed's rate hikes creeping in," said Nela Richardson, chief economist of the payroll processing firm ADP.
 "I think these would be early signs that that policy is having an impact."